why Solid Power Inc [SLDP] is a Good Choice for Investors After New Price Target of $3.62

 Sponsored

-Solid Power Inc stock has also gained 15.75% of its value over the past 7 days.
-However, SLDP stock has declined by -24.62% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -42.13% and lost -42.13% year-on date.

-The market cap for SLDP stock reached $262.31 million, with 176.01 million shares outstanding and 131.70 million shares in the current float.
-Compared to the average trading volume of 2.18M shares, SLDP reached a trading volume of 5128090 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 2.30M shares, SLDP reached a trading volume of 4291673 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SLDP shares is $3.62 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SLDP stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.